raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

   minmax_norm_testing_data = minmax_scaler.transform(standardized_testing_data)
 ~~~

 Here is a visual aid to show effects of both these transformations on our data.
-(Have taken only the Dependent variable here for illustration):
+(Have taken only the dependent variable here for illustration):

 ![NIFTYBANK Returns - effects of transformation][niftybank_returns_normalization_comparison]
 *Effects of transformation on 1 of the features on our data*

-Do check the max & min values, mean and standard deviation across all plots above.
+Do check the max and min values, mean and standard deviation across all plots above.
 It will definitely bring more clarity!
 Before proceeding further, let's visit the constituents of NIFTYBANK briefly.
 (This analysis is part of my [NIFTYBANK Portfolio Optimization & Efficient Frontier Generation project][site_link_for_portfolio_proj].
 You can visit the project's repository [here][github_repository_for_portfolio_proj] to get codes for this.
 Also, NIFTYBANK data from 4th April 2018 to 22th May 2020 has been considered for this.)

 ### Correlation between all NIFTYBANK Index stocks